corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/operations/project-planner/node-operator.md

 The Corda Firewall consists of the Float and Bridge components.
 A high-availability implementation of Corda Firewall requires Zookeeper v3.5.4 running as an external cluster and both the Float and Bridge components running as external clusters.

-The following HSMs are compatible with Corda Enterprise:
+The following HSMs are compatible with Corda: Enterprise Edition :

 {{< table >}}